STEM Extension Application Process

 - Form G-1145.
 Use most recent version available at http://www.uscis.gov/g-1145.
 This form will facilitate an electronic notification that your application has been received.

 - Form I-765.
 Use most recent version available at http://www.uscis.gov/i-765.
-Please review the OIS Guidelines for Completing Form I-765.
 Important Note: among other things, you will need to indicate your employer’s E-Verify number on the I-765.
 Many students confuse the E-Verify number with the Employer Identification Number (EIN).
 E-Verify and EIN are not the same number.
 Make sure you obtain the correct E-Verify number from your employer.

-- Check or money order for $410 stapled to I-765, made payable to U.S. Department of Homeland Security. **Please note, this fee will be increasing to $550 for applications received on or after October 2, 2020**
+- Check or money order for $410 stapled to I-765, made payable to U.S. Department of Homeland Security. **Please check USCIS’ website for the correct fee on the date you mail your application**

 - Two passport-style photos (2″ x 2″) taken within the last 30 days.
 Write your full name and A-Number (same as USCIS # on your current EAD) on the back of each photo.
 Attach the photos to the I-765.
 For specific photo requirements, please refer to the I-765 Instructions available at http://www.uscis.gov/i-765.